All Terminus customers have access to this feature. Please review our implementation guide for further details on getting started.

 Once the code is installed on your site, let your CSM know and they will activate Account-Based Visitor ID for your Terminus account.

-How does Account-Based Visitor ID work?
+How should Visitor ID be used?